 “The blood,” he replied with a grimace as he rose.
 “If they can’t find their target with magick then they use a marker.”
 He took his jacket off and threw it to the dumpsters

 “Profligate,” Ariela chided as she darted to pick it up again.
-“It will wash you know.”
+“It will wash out you know.”

-Giles smiled at her practicality.
-He was going to tease her about her domesticity when three further demons filled the exit of the alley.
+Giles smiled at her practicality and was about to tease her about her domesticity when three further of the demons filled the exit of the alley.

 “Slay-er,” one hissed.

 Ariela coolly wiped the blade of her curved sword against one leg of her jeans and offered it to Giles.
-She tilted her head in a frown when he didn’t understand.
+He took it eargerly but she tilted her head in a frown when he hadn't understood her meaning.

 “Take this as a precaution.
 Get round them and get out of here,” she explained.